Home > Analyses > Consumer Cyclical > Packaging Corporation of America

 ProductDescription

-Containerboard and Corrugated PackagingIncludes conventional shipping containers, multi-color boxes, displays, honeycomb protective packaging, and packaging for meat, fresh produce, processed food, beverages, and other industrial and consumer goods.
+Containerboard and Corrugated PackagingIncludes conventional shipping containers, multi-color retail boxes and displays, honeycomb protective packaging, and specialty packaging for food, beverages, and industrial goods.

 Main Competitors